 Because your legs contain some of the largest muscle groups in your body, training them can be energy-intensive and challenging.
-You need to stimulate the muscles to help them grow, but training them too much can be counterproductive as you provide them no time to rest and repair.
+You need to stimulate the muscles to help them grow, but training them too much can be counterproductive, as that doesn't give them time to rest, repair and rebuild.

 Video of the Day